Vinegar Museums around the World

 The museum: Fronting onto the Handa Canal, the Mizkan museum is Japan's only full-scale museum devoted to vinegar.
 Its focus is on bringing together information on vinegar making and the history of vinegar manufacture from the Edo period to the present.

-The totally rebuilt museum that opened in November 2015 adopts an experiential approach.
+The totally rebuilt museum that opened in November 2015 adopts an approach of allowing visitors to "experience" vinegar.
 Staff guide visitors through the museum's five zones:

-Zone 3: Storehouse of Time (時の蔵).
-A history of the changes and challenges facing Mizkan through its history; features a 20-metre reconstruction of a bezai ship, allowing the visitor to experience the transportation of vinegar by sea from Handa to Edo (Tokyo).
+Zone 3: Room of Time (時の蔵).
+A history of the changes and challenges facing Mizkan through its history; features a 20-metre reconstruction of a bezai ship.
+Visitors can experience the transportation of vinegar by sea from Handa to Edo (Tokyo) by watching a movie on board the ship.

 Zone 4: The Theatre of Water (水のシアター).
-Allows the visitor to experience the culture of food through the four seasons.
+A beautifully filmed piece introduces the visitor to the culture of food through the four seasons.

 2. The International Vinegar Museum